FMMT666/SiSeLi/doc/slReadme.txt

       FEATURES:

+        - no installation required; Just copy SiSeLi into your Scilab project directory.
         - Supports all kinds of serial ports, including USB, Bluetooth or virtual connections.
         - baud rates up to 3MBit/s
-        - up to 16 simultaneous connections
+        - unlimited amount of simultaneous connections
-        - easy to use
+        - supports DLE sequenced packet mechanism
+        - it rocks
         - ...